elliotcarr/MultDiff/README.md

  - ``multdiff`` uses a semi-analytic method based on the Laplace transform and an orthogonal eigenfunction expansion.
  - ``multdiff_fvm`` uses a finite volume method and a backward Euler time discretisation.

 The code will be uploaded once the paper below has been published.

 ## References

 If you use ``MultDiff``, we would appreciate that you mention it in your work by citing the following paper:

 _E.
-J. Carr and I. W. Turner (2015), A semi-analytic solution for multilayer diffusion in a composite slbab consisting of a large number of layers, Submitted for publication_
+J. Carr and I. W. Turner (2015), A semi-analytic solution for multilayer diffusion in a composite slbab consisting of a large number of layers, Submitted for publication_.

 <!--- Most approaches for this problem require the solution of a complex transcendental equation arising from the determinant of a `2m by 2m` matrix for the eigenvalues, which is difficult to solve for large `m`.
 Our approach is based on a semi-analytic method based on the Laplace transform and an orthogonal eigenfunction expansion involving eigenvalues that are obtained either explicitly or by solving simple transcendental equations. -->